domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 }
 ```

-So, the full code will should look like:
+So, the full code should look like:

 <div class = "codeTitle">navbar.module.css</div>

 ```css